metabase/metabase/.github/ISSUE_TEMPLATE/questions-and-help.md

 https://discourse.metabase.com

-This issue tracker is intended to collect bug reports and feature requests.
+The Github issue tracker is intended to collect bug reports and feature requests.
 Any issues open for help requests will be closed to keep from clogging up the issue tracker.